Lenostatos/crownsegmentr/README.md

 Similar to the `data.frame`/`data.table` method in that it extends the input object with a crown ID attribute and, if requested, returns the modes and centroids as separate `lidR::LAS` objects.
 The mode and centroid objects are assigned the metadata of the input point cloud.

 #### `lidR::LAScatalog` Method
 For context: The [`lidR` R package](https://cran.r-project.org/package=lidR) offers a framework for processing point clouds of large areas, possibly stored in multiple files and referenced by so called [`LAScatalog`s](https://cran.r-project.org/package=lidR/vignettes/lidR-LAScatalog-class.html). `LAScatalog`s organize point clouds in adjacent chunks which are processed individually.
 The chunks each get a buffer area around them so that edge effects can be accounted for.
-In this case, edge effects would be that tree crowns are cut off at the edge of a chunk when not using a buffer.
+In the case of individual tree segmentation, edge effects would be that tree crowns are cut off at the edge of a chunk when not using a buffer.
 Parallel processing of the chunks is also supported.

 The `segment_tree_crowns` method for `lidR::LAScatalog`s internally defines a function which segments a chunk of a `LAScatalog`.
 This function is then applied to all chunks of the `LAScatalog` provided by the user.
 The "chunk function" first passes the chunk to the `lidR::LAS` method.
 Afterwards, it excludes both tree crowns and unsegmented points in the buffer area.
 Since crown IDs overlap across chunks (the IDs in each chunk start at 1), the chunk function also calculates unique replacements for the crown IDs based on the apices' absolute coordinates.